terra-money/docs/docs/dapps/tutorial/setup.md

 As a smart contract developer, you will need to write, compile, upload, and test your contracts before deploying them to be used on the Columbus mainnet.
 As this development process can involve manually juggling multiple moving parts over many iterations, it is helpful to first set up a specialized environment to streamline development.

+## Install Terra Core locally

+Follow the instructions [here](../../node/installation.md) to install the latest version of Terra Core to obtain a working version of `terracli`.
+You will need this to connect to your local Terra test network, for working with smart contracts.

 ## Download localterra

 In order to work with Terra Smart Contracts, you should have access to a Terra network that includes the WASM integration.